jessleenyc/optimist/README.md

 #Purpose
 - Generate empathy & hopefully learn from it to better oneself
 - Connect with others who empathize or are inspired by your story
+- A place for creatives and subjects to meet and see if they'd like to get a story out